ysndr/MSc-Thesis/chapter/evaluation.md

 In the initial free assessment of expected features (c.f. [#sec:expected-features]) the participants unanimously identified four of the six language server capabilities that guided the implementation of the project (c.f. [@sec:commands-and-notifications, @langserverorg]): Type-information on hover, automatic diagnostics, Code Completion and Jump-to-Definition.

 The other two features, Find-References and Workspace/Document Symbols on the contrary were sparingly commented.
+No participant mentioned Find-References.
-Some participants noted that they did not use these capabilities.
+The Symbols feature had one response distinguishing different symbol types to be shown while another noted that they did not use this capability.

 ##### Type-information on hover